 Collect your account number and PIN from your current carrier

 Log into your current carrier's app or website.
 Find "Account number" (on your bill) and "Transfer PIN" or "Number transfer PIN" in your account settings.
-Write both down — you'll need them in step 4.
+Write both down β you'll need them in step 4.
+Also confirm your account is in good standing with no unpaid balances or suspensions β outstanding payments are the most common reason ports fail.
 Do NOT cancel anything yet.

 One more thing: While you're in the app, check for a "Port Out Protection," "Number Lock," or "SIM Protection" toggle and make sure it's turned OFF.
 If this is enabled when you try to switch, the port will fail even if your PIN is correct.
 You can re-enable it on your new carrier after the transfer completes.